 2016 Sarah Köster

-Sarah Köster, Professor at the Institute of X-ray Physics and Principal Investigator in SFB755-project B07 and C10, was awarded a Starting Grant by the European Research Council (ERC).
-The project will focus on the mechanics of cells: the roll of intermediate filaments.
+Sarah Köster, Professor at the Institute of X-ray Physics and Principal Investigator in SFB755-projects B07 and C10, was awarded a Consolidator Grant by the European Research Council (ERC).
 The SFB 755 congratulates Sarah Köster.

 From 11 December 2016 to 28 May 2016: The ON/OFF exhibition.
 The Nobel Prize and the Boundaries of Science